"How To" Manual For Clubs/Organizations

 The officers and members of the club/organization must adhere to certain responsibilities to the advisor.

-2. Keep the advisor fully informed of all business relating to the club/organization and the progress of plans for functions/events, etc. We encourage the President of the club/organization should meet regularly with the advisor to support this practice.
+2. Keep the Advisor fully informed of all business relating to the club/organization and the progress of plans for functions/events, etc. The President of the club/organization should meet regularly with the advisor to support this practice.

 ACCOUNTING PROCEDURES